aryasakale/Resume-Builder/README.md

 - **jsPDF**: For generating downloadable PDFs from the resume preview.
 - **html2canvas**: For capturing screenshots of the resume preview to convert into PDF format.

-## Project Structure
-Here’s a basic overview of the project structure: